sajanrav/courses/README.md

 # 3. Computational Investing
 The following problems were part of various quizzes from the Computational Investing course offered by Georgia Institute of Technology through Coursera.
+Please note that many functions have been re-used from the QSTK codebase ( https://pypi.org/project/QSTK/ )

 1. Assignment - 1 :
    This assignment has two parts to it -